Small logo of

 1993, 1994, 1995 UNA football teams.

-Celebrating its 175th Anniversary in 2005-2006, the University of North Alabama is a comprehensive regional university operated by the State of Alabama in Florence.
-Approximately 7,500 students attend the University in the current school year.
-The first college established in Alabama is most famous nationally for its Division II football team.
+Celebrating its 180th Anniversary in 2010-2011, the University of North Alabama is a comprehensive regional university operated by the State of Alabama in Florence.
+Approximately 7,500 students attended the University during recent school years.
+The first college established in Alabama may be most famous nationally for its Division II football team.
 The Methodist Episcopal Church opened the University in 1830 as LaGrange College on LaGrange Mountain several miles from the current 100 acre site in Florence.
 LaGrange means "The Place" in French.
 Twenty-one local college trustees and twenty-nine distant college trustees were listed for the place in

 Acts of Alabama, Eleventh Annual Session